By: Lyndsay Wood, OTD, OTR/L

 About Lyndsay Wood, OTD, OTR/L

-Neuropsychology & Education Services for Children & Adolescents (NESCA) is a pediatric neuropsychology practice and integrative treatment center with offices in Newton and Plainville, Massachusetts, as well as Londonderry, New Hampshire.
-NESCA serves clients from preschool through young adulthood and their families.
+NESCA is a pediatric neuropsychology practice and integrative treatment center with offices in Newton, Plainville, and Hingham (coming soon), Massachusetts, Londonderry, New Hampshire, and Burlington, Vermont, serving clients from preschool through young adulthood and their families.
 For more information, please email firstname.lastname@example.org or call 617-658-9800.